-The planned amendment would protect important fish and wildlife habitats, shared international wildlife populations, provide headwater protection.
-In addition, this would enhance the significant recreation and tourism potential of the area, contribute to the local economy, improve the quality of life of Albertans, and continue to position Alberta as an international tourism destination.
+The Government of Alberta is pleased to announce the official establishment of the Castle Provincial Park, and the expansion of the Castle Wildland Provincial Park.
+The establishment of these areas under Parks’ legislation will protect important fish and wildlife habitats, shared international wildlife populations and provide headwater protection.
+In addition, this will enhance the significant recreation and tourism potential of the area, contribute to the local economy, improve the quality of life of Albertans and continue to position Alberta as an international tourism destination.

 Disclaimer: We thank you for providing your input.
 Those who submit feedback will not be contacted individually regarding their submission.